fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_modules.rst

 The CycleGroup class
 ====================
-FAST-OAD comes with :class:`~fastoad.model_base.openmdao.group.CycleGroup`, a convenience class that allows to define groups with inner solvers.
+FAST-OAD comes with the :class:`~fastoad.model_base.openmdao.group.CycleGroup` class, a convenience class that allows to define groups with inner solvers.

-The point is to standardize options that control the usage of solvers, so they can be set easily using the :ref:`model_options <configuration-model-options>` feature.
+This class allows to standardize options that control the usage of solvers, so they can be set easily in the configuration file using the :ref:`model_options <configuration-model-options>` feature.

-A group that contains solvers can be defined this way:
+Using this class, a group that contains inner solvers can be defined this way:

 .. code-block:: python